AmirHosein-Gharaati/rate-app/README.md

 1. calculating rating averages based on the new ratings
 2. calculating overall rating average based on the rating averages

-**Note**: for the sake of simplicity, we used 1 minute interval for both process, but this can be something like 6 hours or 1 day in production.
+**Note**: for the sake of simplicity, we used 1 minute interval for both processes, but this can be something like 6 hours or 1 day in production.

 So the first process computes rating averages based on the new ratings received and